SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/orphaned-workspaces.md

 ## Ask Members Action

-The **Ask Members action** helps resolved orphaned workspace tasks by **asking workspace members to suggest new owners when no active owners exist**.
+The **Ask Members action** helps resolve orphaned workspace tasks by **asking workspace members to suggest new owners when no active owners exist**.

 The Ask Members action is a two-stage process: